 If your dough isn’t sticking together, use wet hands to shape the dough or add 1 tsp.
 (5 ml) of water to the dough at a time until it does.
 I didn’t need to use any additional water, but if your dates are on the drier side, you might need a bit of water to help all the ingredients stick together.

 If you’re planning on cutting the dough into bars, refrigerate it first.
 The dough will hold its shape better and you’ll end up with perfectly straight, smooth bars.
 This step isn’t necessary if you’re rolling the dough into balls.

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

 - 1/2 cup raw pecans

 - 1/2 cup vegan chocolate chips

-In a food processor, pulse together the dates, almonds, pecans, and salt.
-Process until the pieces are uniform and the dough sticks together when you pinch it in between your fingers.
+Pulse the dates, almonds, pecans, and salt in a food processor until the pieces are uniform and the dough sticks together when you pinch it in between your fingers.
 Then mix in the vanilla and chocolate chips

 Spread the dough onto a piece of parchment paper and shape it into your desired shape.
 I used an 8" x 8" (20 cm x 20 cm) glass dish and shaped the dough into a 6" x 6" (15 cm x 15 cm) square.

-Refrigerate the dough for a few minutes, until firm.
+Refrigerate the dough until firm, 20-30 minutes.
 Cut the cookie dough into bars or bite-size pieces.
 You can also roll the dough into balls (in which case you don't have to refrigerate the dough).